How To Make Hash Browns

 Instructions

-• Using the large holes on a grater, grate the potatoes.
-Place in a large mesh sieve and rinse under cold water for about 1-2 minutes or until the water runs clear (this is to remove starch).
+• Using the large holes in a cheese grater, grate the potatoes.
+Place them in a large mesh sieve and rinse under cold water for about 1–2 minutes, or until the water runs clear (to remove starch).
 Press down to squeeze excess water from the potatoes.

-• Using cheesecloth or a few stacks of paper towels, squeeze any remaining water out.
+• Using cheesecloth or a few stacks of paper towels, squeeze out any remaining water.
 You want the potatoes to be as dry as possible.
-This may take a few minutes.
+This may take a few minute

-• Flip the hashbrowns and continue cooking for 3 minutes, flipping, and cooking until the hashbrowns are a deep golden brown.
+• Flip the hash browns and continue cooking for 3 minutes, flipping and cooking until they are a deep golden brown.
 This generally takes about 15 minutes.

 • Serve immediately and enjoy hot.